 Very few of my Gena people had met one another and in some ways, they were compartmentalized because of their location or expertise.
 Yet, each day I have been thankful for all of their contributions to my work.

 When Dan Ryan, Director of Choral Activities, at Clark University in Worcester, MA, announced he would be performing Gena Branscombe’s oratorio Pilgrims of Destiny on April 27, 2019, I knew that was the day all my Gena people would come together.
 Following the concert at a reception, I would be able to thank each of them and they would be able to meet one another.

 In attendance were Gena Branscombe’s grandsons, Roger Branscombe Phenix and his wife, Joanne, and Morgan Scott Phenix.
-Gena’s family has been most generous with their time sharing stories, pictures, newspaper clippings and more.
-Their thanks for the work I have done warm my heart.
+Gena’s family has been most generous with their time, sharing stories, pictures, newspaper clippings and more.
+Their thanks for the work I have done warms my heart.

 Dr. Laurine Elkins Marlow and husband Bill.
-Laurine met Gena and wrote her dissertation on her.
+Laurine met Gena and wrote her dissertation about her music, career and life.
 Over the years Laurine shared with me her time spent with Gena as she listened to the composer tell her life story.
 What a friend and generous colleague she has been and will continue to be.

 Allison Branscombe and husband Bob Remen.
 Allison is Gena’s great niece and my writing mentor.
 Allison makes sure to let me know I must continue writing and get that children’s book finished!

 Martin Hennessy and partner, Tom.
 Martin is my friend and fabulous pianist.
 Truthfully, without Martin’s encouraging me to record Gena’s songs, the Pilgrims of Destiny concert would probably never have taken place.